PadiCare/.github/README.md

 # PadiCare App Features

 1. **Scan Padi**
-   - The app features a built-in scanner using CameraX to identify and display names of scanned items within the......???
+   - The app features a built-in scanner using CameraX to identify and display names of scanned the disease of rice plants

 ## Part of Repository